x3haloed/hominem/docs/human_like_reward_lora_system_design.md

 6. **Monitoring and Guardrails**
    - Periodically run the Evaluation & Probing Subsystem on the latest LoRA.
    - Detect regressions in:
-     - Reward manifold coherence
+     - Reward manifold coherence.
-     - Safety-critical behavior
+     - Safety-critical behavior.
-     - Core factual accuracy
+     - Core factual accuracy.
    - If regressions exceed thresholds, automatically revert to a previous stable LoRA.

 ---